MatanTal2/CultureBridge/docs/limitations.md

 ## The way of using the service:
     Whatsapp buisiness / Twilio

-# GMAIL
+# GOOGLE CHAT

-## how many messages can you send in gmail back and forth:
+## how many messages can you send in google chat back and forth:
-   Gmail's daily sending limit for a standard account is 500 emails in a rolling 24-hour period.
-This limit applies to both sending and receiving messages.
-Work, school, and Workspace Individual accounts have a higher daily limit of 2,000 outgoing messages.
+    Google Chat doesn't have a limit on the number of messages you can send back and forth in a chat, but it does have a limit on the size of individual messages.
+A message can be up to 32,000 bytes in size.
+To send a message larger than that, you'll need to send multiple messages.
+There is also a limit of 500 replies in inline threaded spaces.

 ## The way of using the service:
     Gmail API